CCC Adaptation Monitoring Framework

 The monitoring maps allow us to identify key delivery and policy gaps within each adaptation area.
 We then develop targeted recommendations for further policy over the next few years that could help to close these key gaps.
 We identify owners for these recommendations within Government and implementing agencies and proposed timelines for their implementation.

-• Achieved: Recommended action has been achieved.
+Achieved Recommended action has been implemented in full.

 Scoring of past recommendations – across the Committee’s remit – will be periodically updated and made publicly available.